Over the past ten years, internet and digital radio has evolved into a robust and viable business.

 Are you a musician living without health insurance?

 You’re not alone.
 A 2010 FMC survey of 1,450 musicians found that 33 percent didn’t have insurance.
-This is lower than the 44 percent that responded to our 2002 survey, but still more than twice the amount of uninsured in the general public.
+A 2013 survey of artists of all types – musicians, dancers, visual artists, filmmakers – found that 43 percent were currently uninsured, more than twice the amount of uninsured in the general public.

 In 2005, FMC teamed up with Alex Maiolo and Chris Stephenson to create HINT – the Health Insurance Navigation Tool.
 HINT provides informed, musician-friendly support and advice to musicians who need information about health insurance, for free.